Exchange voucher for cash

 Contact & Donations

-We are an open structure and regularly meet to coordinate the next steps.
-Are you interested in being active against the payment card?
-Then come to one of our next meetings or contact us.
+We are an open organization and regularly meet to coordinate further steps.
+Are you interested in becoming active against the prepaid card?
+Then join one of our upcoming meetings or contact us.

 Contact